Mr Habit

 Sync with the Stress app

-Prompts users to sync their mobile app with the Stress App found in the app store.
-Once the two applications have been synced the mobile app paired with a smartwatch will be able to detect stress levels.
-Users will be alerted after a week of data collection.
-Now the habit can be tracked and disrupted.
+Encourage users to sync their mobile app with the Stress App in the app store.
+Once the two applications are synced, the mobile app, when paired with a smartwatch, will be capable of detecting stress levels.
+Users will receive an alert after a week of data collection, allowing them to track and manage their stress habits.

 Home screen

-The home screen displays popular habits to replace poor habits.
-The black button options let users choose a more tailored new, healthier habit to engage in such as learning a new language.
-On the home screen, a journal log screen entry will create a new user flow to log journal entries.
+The home screen showcases popular habits that can replace unhealthy habits.
+The black button options allow users to select a more personalized, healthier habit, such as learning a new language.
+Additionally, there will be a journal log entry screen on the home screen to facilitate logging journal entries.

-Wire flow displays how the user would use several elements to track their progress.
-Progress can be broken down into options such as the habit’s progress for the day or week.
+Wire flow illustrates how users interact with various elements to monitor their progress.
+This can be broken down into options such as daily or weekly habit progress.

 Time to get things tested